top of page

 • Creating and Thinking Critically - children have and develop their own ideas, make links between ideas and develop strategies for doing things.

-Your child's progress is recorded in their online Learning Journey which we encourage parents to contribute to.
+Children's progress is recorded in their online Learning Journey which we encourage parents to contribute to.
 The Learning Journey includes photos, videos, observations and thoughts in your child's own words.
 The children are able to use their Learning Journeys to reflect on their own learning and development.

 IMG_4705.jpg